-IRC servers allow one to create and manage rooms, users, and automated functions, among other tools, in order to administer an instant messaging environment.
+IRC servers allow one to create and manage rooms, users, and automated functions, among other tools, to administer an instant messaging environment.
 IRC's roots began in 1988 when Jarkko Oikarinen decided to attempt to implement a new chat protocol for users at the University of Oulu, Finland.
 Since then, it's been widely adopted and used as a lightweight means of communication.

 For hackers, and anyone else who desires anonymity, combining IRC with a proxying system such as Tor proved to be a valuable solution.
 Learning to join and create Tor-connected IRC channels allows one to form private communication platforms, for those interested in protecting their identity.